bobby-he/bobby-he.github.io/index.md

 <!-- <img style="float: right;" src="./profile_pic/pp.jpg"> -->

-I'm a final year PhD student at the Department of Statistics of the University of Oxford supervised by [Yee Whye Teh](https://www.stats.ox.ac.uk/~teh/), [Arnaud Doucet](http://www.stats.ox.ac.uk/~doucet/) and [George Deligiannidis](https://www.stats.ox.ac.uk/~deligian/).
+Hi!
+I'm Bobby :blush: I'm a final year PhD student at the Department of Statistics in Oxford, supervised by [Yee Whye Teh](https://www.stats.ox.ac.uk/~teh/), [Arnaud Doucet](http://www.stats.ox.ac.uk/~doucet/) and [George Deligiannidis](https://www.stats.ox.ac.uk/~deligian/).

 I am broadly interested in the basics of deep learning.
-Most of my work tries to develop a theoretical understanding of how Neural Networks (NNs) work and using these insights to derive principled methods that improve NNs in practice.
-My recent research interests centre around NN feature learning, and its relevance for things such as knowledge distillation or self-supervised learning, as well as uncertainty estimation and Bayesian deep learning.
+Most of my work tries to develop our theoretical understanding of how Neural Networks (NNs) work in some way, and to use these insights to derive principled methods that improve NNs in practice.
+My recent research interests centre around NN feature learning, and its relevance for techniques such as knowledge distillation or self-supervised learning, as well as uncertainty estimation, Bayesian deep learning and infinite-width NNs.

 Before starting my PhD, I completed an integrated master's in Mathematics at the University of Cambridge, where I received the [Srague](https://www.statslab.cam.ac.uk/sprague-prize) (jointly) and Wishart prizes in Part III.

 I enjoyed interning at [Samsung Research UK](https://research.samsung.com/sruk) hosted by Mete Ozay from July 2021 to April 2022, and am excited to intern at [DeepMind](http://deepmind.com/) with James Martens in the summer of 2022.

-In my spare time I like to: play and perform on the violin (e.g. this [banger](https://www.youtube.com/watch?v=CueoUhu-Spw)); play and watch various sports like football or tennis; and sketch.
+In my spare time I like to: play and perform violin (e.g. this [banger](https://www.youtube.com/watch?v=CueoUhu-Spw)); play and follow various sports like football or tennis; and sketch.

 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.min.css">
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/jpswalsh/academicons@1/css/academicons.min.css">